DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 ---
 title: Finding out the effect of removing the reference number
-description: As candidates no longer get a reference number for their application, we’re researching the impact of Manage removing it and letting users search by email address instead.
+description: As candidates no longer get a reference number for their application, we’re researching the impact of removing it from Manage and letting users search by email address instead.
 date: 2021-12-09
 screenshots:
   items: